matin0728/DemoCalculator/README.md

 https://www.pgyer.com/hKO6Gr

 If you can't install it, case the device UUID is not in my device list.
 You need post the UUID to my email matin0728@gmail.com
+Or tell me your email address, I can invite you as the external tester in TestFlight.